 Some simple things you can do to help wildlife are:

 - Always keep dogs on a leash.
 Unleashed dogs kill animals — they are, after all, carnivores by nature.
-And they can destroy nests or harass ground dwelling birds and small animals to the point that the parents abandon their young.
+They can destroy nests or harass ground dwelling birds and small animals to the point that the parents abandon their young.

 - Keep your cats indoors.
 Domestic cats are the single largest cause of bird deaths.
 Every year, cats kill approximately 2.4 billion birds and 12.3 billion mammals in the United States.

 - Put decals on your windows during migratory season.
-To prevent birds hitting glass, apply translucent contact paper or bird tape (available at abcbirdtape.org) to the outside of your windows.
-For maximum effectiveness, the tape or stickers should be no more than four inches apart.
+To prevent birds hitting glass, apply translucent contact paper or bird tape (available at CollideEscape.org) to the outside of your windows.
+For maximum effectiveness, the tape or stickers should be installed no more than 4″ if vertical and 2″ if horizontal.

 - Do not litter.
 Many types of litter can be harmful to animals.
 Discarded gum, for example, has been known to kill birds, and animals can become entangled in six-pack rings.
-Discarded food may be eaten by wild animals, but they do best on a natural diet of the things that grow wild in the park.
+Discarded food may be eaten by wild animals, but they do best on a natural diet of food grown wild in the park.
 Moreover, frequent feeding can make wildlife dependent on human food.

 - Enjoy wildlife from a distance.
-It is generally not safe for you to get too close to wild animals, and they need their distance from you.
-By keeping about 50 feet between you and any small mammals and birds you observe, you can let them continue their feeding, resting, or breeding activities while being smart and safe yourself.
+It is generally not safe for you to get too close to wild animals and they need their distance from you.
+By keeping about 50 feet between you and any small mammal or birds you observe, you can let them continue their feeding, resting, or breeding activities while being smart and safe yourself.

 - Do not catch and remove animals from their homes.
 It is illegal and wrong to remove animals from parks.
 They are not domestic and they do not make good pets.
 Many are extremely difficult to care for, even by experts.
-If you think an animal you find needs help, contact park staff for advice.
+If you find an animal that may need help, contact park staff for advice.
 Don’t take matters into your own hands.

 - Consider volunteering to help improve park habitat.
-Many parks host special clean-up events and have volunteer corps that maintain trails and remove trash and invasive species of plants.
+Many parks host special clean-up events and have volunteer corps that maintain trails and remove trash and invasive plant species.

 Keeping Wildlife Out of Your Home